andrewrreed/qa-evaluation-framework/README.md

 $ python3 prepare_data.py -R 0
 ```

-After successfully running this script, access the `Example_Notebook.ipynb` for interacting with ElasticSearch
+After successfully running this script, access the `Example_Notebook.ipynb` for interacting with ElasticSearch + BERT.